 14. Landline phones

 In this era of ubiquitous cellphones, are you still clinging to a landline?
 Rethink whether that’s really a necessity.
 It could be when cell reception in some areas can still be iffy, or if you have children who are occasionally home alone without a mobile phone.

 But many reasons once touted by landline lovers are no longer valid.
 We detail a number of them in this article, “5 Reasons You Should Stop Paying for a Landline.”
-Two that may be especially relevant: Cell plans often offer free international calls, and many smartphones screen your calls better than the ye olde answering machine.
+Two that may be especially relevant: Cell plans often offer free international calls, and many smartphones screen your calls better than ye olde answering machine.

 15. Brand-name products

 The paper towels and bathroom tissue look the same, but the Kirkland prices are almost always cheaper.
 Ignore brand names where you can, and you’ll almost always save big.
-(Here are my eight favorite products at Costco.)
+(Here are my seven favorite products at Costco.)